Jdeww/Mesa-U-Hacks-2.0/README.md

 ## 🐛 Troubleshooting

 ### Common Issues

-**OCR not working?**
+**Generate summary not working?**
+-Ensure your frontend is correctly connected to your api and your api is running properly -Ensure that your .env file is setup with a working OPENAI API key **OCR not working?**
 - Ensure Google Cloud Vision API credentials are properly set
 - Check that the JSON credentials file exists